 This is a story of Dreams mixed with Reality

-After various film soundtracks, Russian projects, remixes and a book, the final The Real Tuesday Weld album is currently being cooked up in the studio, hopefully for an Autumn serving.
+After various film soundtracks, Russian projects, remixes and a book, the final The Real Tuesday Weld albums are currently being cooked up in the studio, hopefully for an Autumn serving.

 For previous albums, recent special releases, our book and lovely merchandise, head over HERE